feasgal/tw-portfolio/project/docs/sample/explanation/sharable-licenses.md

 Discovery (public or private) only affects how clients find the server; admission and attribution are controlled here.

-Agreed.
-Here’s a cleaner, narrative version.

 ## Network boundaries

 Licensing relies on three layers: basic IP reachability to the server, the application TCP port used for authorization, and optional multicast DNS for public discovery.
 Public discovery is limited to a single subnet or VLAN.
-Private connections do not use broadcast and work across routed networks and VPNs.
+Private connections don't use broadcast and work across routed networks and VPNs.

-If the server’s TCP port is blocked by firewall settings, clients may see the server but cannot obtain leases.
+If the server’s TCP port is blocked by firewall settings, clients may see the server but can't obtain leases.
 If multicast DNS is blocked, the **Discovered** list stays empty even though direct connections can succeed.

 On VPNs, split tunneling, policy-based routing, or overlapping address space can interrupt lease renewals.
 Renewals are small and periodic, but persistent loss or jitter causes clients to drop and reconnect.